-- 28 Merry, "Legal pluralism;" Griffiths, "What is legal pluralism?" - 29 Subsequent to the liberation war in Zimbabwe, Alexander, "Things fall apart, the center can hold: processes of post-war political change in Zimbabwe's rural areas." notes that a reaction against the state regarding land and property occurred at the grassroots level.
-Local distrust of the state was manifest even when the insurgency won and went about establishing a government and policies regarding land, because local chiefs were purposefully left out of a reconstituting state due to their alliance with the Rhodesian administration.
-Aexander "Things fall apart, the center can hold: processes of post-war political change in Zimbabwe's rural areas" p.
-14, also observes that "the modernizing agenda and authoritarian practices of the [postwar] development bureaucracies helped to create a disaffected constituency upon which the traditional leaders were able to draw." - 30 Unruh, "Land tenure and identity change in postwar Mozambique." - 31 A.D.
-Smith, "Toward a geography of peace in Africa: re-defining substate determination rights," in Nationalism, Self Determination and Political Geography. eds.
-R.J.
-Johnston, D.B.
-Knight, and E. Kofman (New York: Croom Helm, 1988) - 32 F. Ibrahim, "Editorial: identities in sub-Saharan Africa."
-GeoJournal 46 (1998):77-78. - 33Cohen "The Politics of Planting: Israeli-Palestinian Competition for Control of Land in the Jerusalem Periphery,"

-describes the difference between Palestinian and Israeli approaches to land and land tenure, and the ways in which these are grounded in identity.
+- C. Holbrooke, To End a War (New York: Random House, 1998), and Cohen, "The Politics of Planting." - 26.
+Merry, "Legal Pluralism;" Griffiths, "What Is Legal Pluralism?". - 27.
+Subsequent to the liberation war in Zimbabwe, Alexander notes in "Things Fall Apart" that a reaction against the state regarding land and property occurred at the grassroots level.
+Local distrust of the state was manifest even when the insurgency won and went about establishing a government and policies regarding land, because local chiefs purposefully were left out of a reconstituting state due to their alliance with the Rhodesian administration.
+He also observes, "The modernizing agenda and authoritarian practices of the [postwar] development bureaucracies helped to create a disaffected constituency upon which the traditional leaders were able to draw" (14). - 28.
+Unruh, "Land Tenure and Identity Change." - 29.
+A. D. Smith, "Toward a Geography of Peace in Africa: Redefining Substate Determination Rights," in Nationalism, Self Determination, and Political Geography, ed.
+R. J. Johnston, David B. Knight, and Eleonore Kofman (New York: Croom Helm, 1988), 70-86. - 30.
+F. Ibrahim, "Editorial: Identities in Sub-Saharan Africa," GeoJournal 46 (October 1998), 77-78. - 31.
+Cohen "The Politics of Planting," describes the difference between Palestinian and Israeli approaches to land and land tenure and the ways in which these are grounded in identity.
 Identity for Palestinians has developed, to a significant degree, to mean opposition to Israel, Israelis, and Israel's approach to land administration, especially the construction of settlements.
-Smith, "Toward a geography of peace in Africa: re-defining substate determination rights," notes that ethnic identities are fundamentally tied to territory in Africa.
+Smith notes in "Toward a Geography of Peace in Africa" that ethnic identities are tied fundamentally to territory in Africa.
 As a result, identity in land is a primary source of legal pluralism with regard to land tenure in Africa.
-In Mozambique, because local rivalries between communities were caught up in the war, the result in some areas was a checkerboard effect of community-level alliances with RENAMO and FRELIMO with proximate communities' electing to side with the opposite of their neighbors.
-See J. Hanlon, Mozambique: Who Calls the Shots?
+In Mozambique, because local rivalries between communities were caught up in the war, the result in some areas was a checkerboard effect of community-level alliances with RENAMO and Frente de Libertacao de Mocambique (FRELIMO) with proximate communities' electing to side with the opposite of their neighbors.
+See Joseph Hanlon, Mozambique: Who Calls the Shots?
 (London: James Currey, 1991).
-The two sides in Mozambique's war employed quite different approaches to local communities and land administration, which in several ways were purposefully different from the opposition.
+The two sides in Mozambique's war employed quite different approaches to local communities and land administration, which in several ways were purposefully different from the opposition. - 32.
+The importance of legitimacy in conflict (including armed conflict explicitly over land) is noted specifically in studies on Chiapas, the Gaza Strip, and South Africa and generally in civil conflicts.
+See, respectively, P. Howard and Homer-Dixon, Environmental Scarcity and Violent Conflict: The Case of Chiapas, Mexico (Toronto: Project on Environment, Population, and Security, University of Toronto, 1995); K. Kelly and Homer-Dixon, Environmental Scarcity and

-34 The importance of legitimacy in conflict (including armed conflict explicitly over land) is noted specifically in studies on Chiapas, the Gaza Strip, and South Africa and generally in civil conflicts; see respectively, P. Howard, and T. Homer-Dixon.
-Environmental scarcity and violent conflict: the case of Chiapas, Mexico (Toronto: Project on Environment, Population, and Security, University of Toronto, 1995); K. Kelly, and T. Homer-Dixon, Environmental scarcity and violent conflict: the case of Gaza (Toronto: Project on Environment, Population, and Security, University of Toronto, 1995); V. Percival, and T. Homer-Dixon.
-Environmental scarcity and violent conflict: the case of South Africa.
-(Toronto: Project on Environment, Population, and Security, University of Toronto, 1995); T.F.
-Homer-Dixon, "Environmental change and violent conflict" Occasional Paper No 4.
-International Security Studies Program, Cambridge MA, USA: American Academy of Arts and Sciences, 1990.
-And Latin America also has provided many vivid examples of the link between legitimacy and significantly different approaches to land.
+Violent Conflict: The Case of Gaza (Toronto: Project on Environment, Population, and Security, University of Toronto, 1995); Percival and Homer-Dixon, Environmental Scarcity and Violent Conflict: The Case of South Africa (Toronto: Project on Environment, Population, and Security, University of Toronto, 1995); Homer-Dixon, "Environmental Change and Violent Conflict," Occasional Paper No 4, International Security Studies Program (Cambridge, MA: American Academy of Arts and Sciences, 1990).
+Latin America also has provided many vivid examples of the link between legitimacy and significantly different approaches to land.